Assistant Lawyer/Lawyer (Child Protection)

 The predicted salary is between 36000 - 60000 £ per year.

-We are looking for candidates with experience of providing legal advice relating to child protection issues and education matters.
+We are looking for two candidates with experience of providing legal advice relating to child protection issues and education matters.
 You will have good communication and IT skills and the ability to work effectively as part of a busy team of solicitors and legal assistants.
 You will be confident in managing a full caseload of court proceedings and advice matters.

 You will have the ability to work well under pressure and to manage a busy workload to tight deadlines.